mwchmiel/mwchmiel.github.io/cv.md

 ------
 <h2>Academic Presentations:</h2>
 ------

+**Chmielewski, M.W.** 2019 Metacommunity Structure of epiphytic bryophytes in fog-maintained patches of relict Valdivian forest in North-Central Chile.
+Annual Meeting of the Botanical Society of America.
+Tucson, AZ.<br>

 **Chmielewski, M.W.** 2019 Forest passerines as a novel dispersal vector of viable bryophyte propagules.
 Graduate Student Research Symposium.
 Portland State University, Department of Biology.
 Portland, OR.<br>

 **Chmielewski, M.W.** 2018 Species-specific interactions in bryophyte-avian dispersal networks.
 Annual Meeting of the Ecological Society of America.
 Portland, OR<br>